On 3 November 2020, millions of Americans voted for who they want to be their next president.

 These are held in around one in five of the US states (the others have different types of meetings called primaries) and take place in the first half of the year before an election.

-This is a job which the president automatically gets meaning he is head of the US army.
+This is a job which the president automatically gets meaning he or she is head of all the armed forces of the United States, including the army, navy and air force.

 This is the part of the US government that writes and brings in laws, and also approves how much money the country spends.
 They can also do many more things, such as increase and decrease taxes, and declare war.